IT System Design & Migration with Records Mgmt

 - Employees: 5 in Omaha, 5-man support team in Asia

-- Seller Training Period: Seller will consult/work with the owner for 2 - 4 years
+- Seller Training Period: Seller will stay on for 2 years at only $40,000/year

 - Growth Opportunities: Hire salesmen and add more employees

 - Current Owner’s Responsibilities: Seller works 10 – 15 hours/week paying bills, monitoring accounts and working on deals